-There are a few tracts where there are significantly more of one sex than the other that are somewhat unexpected.
-Rollinsford has a 21% gap and part of Farmington has an 11% gap both with more females.
-The northern part of Barrington and western part of Newmarket each have 10% gaps with more males.
+There are a few municipalities where there are significantly more of one sex than the other that are somewhat unexpected.
+Rollinsford has a 20% gap with more females, and Milton and Brookfield both have gaps of approximately 7% with more males.

 One of the four Census tracts in Durham is consistently an outlier from typical variation.
-The tract north of Main St and west of Madbury Rd appears to be 19% more female than male (i.e. 59% of tract residents are female and 41% are male).
-About 4,500 of the roughly 5,100 residents of that tract are between the ages of 18 and 24.
-Of those 4,500 residents, about 63% were female.
+The tract north of Main St and west of Madbury Rd is consistently >15% more female than male (i.e. 59% of tract residents are female and 41% are male).
+About 4,500 of the roughly 5,100 residents of that tract are between the ages of 18 and 24, and likely UNH students.
 The female lead in this tract's population fluctuates each year but remains fairly high.
 There are a few sorority houses in the tract that likely drive the higher female population, and the variation is likely a result of annual fluctuation in the other student housing options within the tract.